GoSuda

 5| 203.0.113.10 | 30000 | 10.0.2.15 | 8080 |

-1# TCP packet being prepared by the node to send to the Pod
+1# TCP packet being prepared by the node for transmission to the Pod

 2# After DNAT, SNAT application